 “Girls and women are exceptional leaders and some wish to transform an idea into an enduring vision.
 I’m immensely excited to share entrepreneurial experiences that will help them get there faster.
 And I have a vested interest, our incredible daughters may very well want to put a dent in the universe and it’s important to us that they have the environment to achieve just that.”

 Phil Hayes-St Clair is a four-time entrepreneur whose professional life began as an Australian Army soldier.
 20 years later, as an entrepreneur and general manager, Phil has collected experience in ASX20 companies, social enterprises and high-growth ventures in strategy, tactics and operations.
-He writes about those experiences each week at philhsc.com.
+He writes about those experiences each week at philhsc.com and hosts the iTunes podcast Founder To Founder.

-Today Phil is the CEO and Co-Founder at AirShr, a world-first mobile service that helps listeners and broadcasters interact in real-time and in a way that helps people save, share and listen differently to radio.
+Phil is the Senior Vice President, Business Development, inkl, a venture which aggregates breaking news from the world’s best publishers into one app for iPhone and Android.
+Phil was previously the CEO and Co-Founder of AirShr, a world-first mobile service that helped listeners and broadcasters interact in real-time to save, share and listen differently to radio.
 He also has the extraordinary privilege of advancing veterans affairs as an Ambassador at Soldier On Australia.
 Phil is guest faculty in entrepreneurship at the Australian Graduate School of Management at the University of New South Wales and will be actively supporting women entrepreneurs as an Ambassador at Rare Birds.

 Phil has represented Australia on the men’s triathlon team and was also humbled to receive nominations for Australian of the Year in 2007 and 2008.
 He is inspired by those – including his wife and daughters – who are putting dents in the universe.